process-analytics/bpmn-visualization-js/CONTRIBUTING.md

     - put screenshots/gif of the new features
   - Published the release **only when you are done** with the release content.
 At any time, you can save the draft

+### bpmn-visualization-examples repository update

+You must create a Pull Request to integrate any changes to this repository.

-### Demo environment update
+#### Demo environment update
 Make the new version available for demo

 - build it locally
   - checkout the git tag related to the new version
   - run `npm run demo` which generates it in the `dist` folder
-- alternatively, if the GitHub workflow building the demo has run on the tag, you can download the demo artifact associated to the run workflow
+- alternatively, as the GitHub workflow building the demo should have run on the tag, you can download the demo artifact associated to the run workflow
-- push the demo resources to the demo folder of the [bpmn-visualization-examples](https://github.com/process-analytics/bpmn-visualization-examples/demo) repository (proceed how it has been done for prior versions)
+- push the demo resources to the demo folder of the [bpmn-visualization-examples](https://github.com/process-analytics/bpmn-visualization-examples/demo) repository (proceed how it has been done for prior versions).

+#### Examples update
+If possible, make the examples use the latest version of the lib.

+#### Tagging
+When all updates have been completed, tag the repository with the same tag as the lib.